shubham070696/Portfolio/dataviz3&4.md

 3. Viewer 1 also suggested that it might be interesting if I could highlight the states which were neutral and did not have much difference between renting and buying.
 4. Viewer 2 gave me a suggestion of instead of using boxes of Rent and Buy on either side of the axis, use a meter which would specify buying on the left side and renting on the right side.
 5. Viewer 1 indicated to help understand the context better, sort the bars on the basis of difference in amount.
+6. Viewer 2 also indicated that the legends should be added which describes your story and the title.

 Answers to some of the other questions that I asked:
 1. Both users were able to identify that the plot was aimed towards the general public looking to identify states where renting is preferred than buying.